edamla/mediterraneanagency/_books/2021-09-01-yildirim-bayezid.md

 ---
-Yıldırım Bayezid, fittingly named for his swift movements, was a sultan who moved quickly, reached everywhere, and had extremely high mo- bility.
-Living between 1354 and March 8, 1403, and reigning for a total of 14 years, Yıldırım Bayezid achieved a magnificent victory against the Crusad- ers in Niğbolu.
-Loved and respected by his close circle, Yıldırım Bayezid, who died at a young age, lost the battle against Timur, known for his atroci- ties, in Ankara, leading the Ottoman Empire into a period of civil strife.
+Yıldırım Bayezid, fittingly named for his swift movements, was a sultan who moved quickly, reached everywhere, and had extremely high mobility.
+Living between 1354 and March 8, 1403, and reigning for a total of 14 years, Yıldırım Bayezid achieved a magnificent victory against the Crusaders in Niğbolu.
+Loved and respected by his close circle, Yıldırım Bayezid, who died at a young age, lost the battle against Timur, known for his atrocities, in Ankara, leading the Ottoman Empire into a period of civil strife.
 Experiencing the first betrayals in the Ottoman Empire but never losing his morale and completing his life for the sake of spreading